Dr Jan Green

 Teaching provides Jan with an arena to encourage debate by using a combination of technology, theory and business examples which acknowledge different learning styles.
 Her student feedback is excellent and she has a high success rate of dissertation supervision success.
 Jan has a global business outlook and has taught a diverse range of international students at post-graduate level.

 Jan brings a blend of practitioner credibility, an up to date research profile, gravitas and enthusiasm to the workplace that is appreciated by business students seeking to progress their career options.
 She has recently completed the academic supervisor of two Knowledge Transfer Partnerships, demonstrating her ability to generate research income.
+In her capacity as a Fellow of the Chartered Management Institute, Jan is a member of the CMI (Cymru) Regional Board.

 What do you like to do in your spare time?- In my spare time I am a regular runner and train to run in 10k races in the region, always aiming to be successful in my category.
 I also cycle and attend various exercise classes to maintain my fitness.
 I enjoy riding horses and attending race meetings where I can be spotted evaluating the runners by the paddock rails.
 Always keen to see what is round the corner, I plan visits to appreciate the landscape and culture in all parts of the world, I am particularly happy if this involves beaches and skimming stones.